Ezeh20/My_zuri_project_phase_contributions/README.md

 I entered zuri as a fullstack developer but contributed to the frontend only, we had four frontend developers im my team I was assigned three task to perform which i did

+The team lead created a branch in our team repo so as to avoid merge conflicts, we the developers forked the repo then submit a  pull request of our contributions to the develop branch,the team lead will then merge them and push to the master branch

 1}     I was told to build the sign Up page with necessary form validation which i did with javaScript